Have you ever wondered why every ecommerce article begins with a section highlighting the importance of knowing your customers?

 4. Marketing Channel Data

 Marketing channels refer to all the sources from where you get your traffic (paid/unpaid).
-Analyzing those channels will provide you a wealth of data that you can use to fine-tune your future marketing efforts.
+Analyzing those channels will provide you with a wealth of data that you can use to fine-tune your future marketing efforts.

 If a channel is not meeting your set expectations, you can either adjust your strategy or remove that channel from your marketing plan.